-Shultz thinks farmers would do better if congress considered farm subsidies on their own, separate from nutrition assistance.
+Schultz thinks farmers would do better if Congress considered farm subsidies on their own, separate from nutrition assistance.

 TOM VILSACK: If that were to happen, it would be difficult, potentially, to get the kind of support for rural programs that we currently get.

 MORRIS: Tom Vilsack, the U.S. Secretary of Agriculture, says divorcing SNAP from Ag policy would bust up a grand rural/urban coalition that's passed generations of farm bills, even as rural populations dwindle and lose political clout.